MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 That's because of the `PEP 668 <https://peps.python.org/pep-0668/>`__, which was introduced to avoid pip conflicts with the system package manager (apt, yum, pacman, etc.)

-As workaround, there're multiple options for you
+As workarounds, there're multiple options for you

 Using pipx
 ~~~~~~~~~~

-This is the simplest solution for most users, but requires the use of the third-party tool `pipx <https://pipx.pypa.io/>`__, a tool for installing and running Python applications in isolated environments.
+Maybe the simplest solution for most users, but requires to use the third-party tool `pipx <https://pipx.pypa.io/>`__, which is designed to installing and running Python applications in isolated environments

 Install pipx refer to its `official documentation <https://pipx.pypa.io/stable/#install-pipx>`__